What is it?

 Is it accurate?

-His hit-rate is somewhat erratic.
+Our snowman's hit-rate is somewhat erratic.
 The shortest ever time was in 2003 when the Böögg exploded in just five minutes 42 seconds – and Switzerland went on to have an extremely hot summer, one of the hottest on record in fact.
-However last year during a rainy Sechseläuten the poor Böögg’s bonce took 43 minutes and 34 seconds to explode, the longest time on record.
+However, in 2017, during a rainy Sechseläuten the poor Böögg’s bonce took 43 minutes and 34 seconds to explode, the longest time on record.
 But instead of ushering in a miserable summer, it was actually pretty nice.

 Not quite.
-If his head exploding wasn’t an ignominious enough fate for the poor Böögg, festival goers then gather around the dying embers of the bonfire to barbecue sausages in what becomes Switzerland’s largest annual sausage fest.
+We left out the sausages.
+After the poor Böögg becomes history, festival goers then gather around the dying embers of the bonfire to barbecue sausages in what becomes Switzerland’s largest annual sausage fest.

 But don’t worry, the Böögg always bounces back for another year and never seems too perturbed by his fate.
 Since 2011 he’s had his own Twitter account to live-tweet his own demise.
-Last year he tweeted the moment his head exploded and rounded things off with a cheery “I’ll be back, no question!”
+Last year he tweeted the moment his head exploded and rounded things off with a cheery “I’ll be back next year!”

 A version of this article originally appeared in 2017.